Strong résumé? – Tick!

 I also used to think that the starting salary wasn’t important.
 I thought that if I performed well, my results would be rewarded at the next salary review.

-That would be unwise in these lean and mean times.
-It is critical to set your base salary correctly.
+Whatever you do, don’t imitate me.
+It’s critical to set your base salary correctly.
 All future pay rises will be a percentage of this amount, so if you set it too low, you will suffer for many years into the future.

 It’s not for the likes of me…